Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 .. type: text
 .. guide: yes
 .. guide_effect: your Python web app is up and running
-.. guide_platform: Ubuntu, Debian, Fedora, CentOS, Arch Linux
+.. guide_platform: Ubuntu, Debian, Fedora, CentOS, AlmaLinux, Rocky Linux, Arch Linux
 .. guide_topic: Python, web apps
 .. shortlink: pyweb
-.. updated: 2020-05-14 14:00:00+02:00
+.. updated: 2022-02-20 23:00:00+01:00

 You’ve just written a great Python web application.
 Now, you want to share it with the world.
 In order to do that, you need a server, and some software to do that for you.

 The following is a comprehensive guide on how to accomplish that, on multiple Linux-based operating systems, using nginx and uWSGI Emperor.
 It doesn’t force you to use any specific web framework — Flask, Django, Pyramid, Bottle will all work.
-Written for Ubuntu, Debian, Fedora, CentOS 7 and Arch Linux (should be helpful for other systems, too).
+Written for Ubuntu, Debian, Fedora, CentOS 7, Alma Linux, Rocky Linux and Arch Linux (should be helpful for other systems, too).
 Now with an Ansible Playbook.

-*Revision 7c (2020-05-01): works with Ubuntu 20.04 and Fedora 32; previous Revision 7a (2020-02-03): Move virtual environment to separate venv folder to improve Python upgrades (venvs should be ephemeral); add Docker section*
+*Revision 8 (2022-02-20): works with Fedora 35, AlmaLinux 8, RockyLinux 8*

 ..
 TEASER_END